CSE232-MSU/CSE232/syllabus.md

 ## Honors

 To earn honors credit for this course you need to earn honors lab credit.
-There are two ways to do so, you can attend Section 9 (Honors Lab Section) if you are enrolled in that section and earn credit by completing the necessary in-person work, or you can complete the Honors Lab Assignments on Codio.
-You can fail to earn honors lab credit up to two times and still be awarded an H-option.
-Additionally you will need to:
+There are two ways to do so, you canbe enrolled in an Honors Lab Section, or complete an H-Option.
+If you are enrolled in an honors section you must earn credit by completing the necessary in-person work, or you can complete the Honors Lab Assignments on Codio.

+If you aren't enrolled in an honors section you can earn an H-option.
+To do so you will need to:
-- Be enrolled in the Honors Lab Section (09).
+- NOT enrolled in the Honors Lab Section.
 - Or, fill out an [Honors Option Agreement Form](https://honorscollege.msu.edu/academics/honors-option.html).
     - In the description of the work you will do, state: "I will complete at least 10 honors lab assignments which involve learning and applying supplemental content that is not required as part of the course.
 These assignments will extend my understanding and provide context for elements of the C++ programming language above and beyond the regular course content."
 - And, earn a 3.5 or 4.0 in the course.

 The Honors Lab Assignments are not worth any points, nor are they extra credit.
-The only benefit they can provide is the opprotunity to earn an H-option for students enrolled in the Honors College.

 ## Extensions